Last updated on September 18th, 2023 at 02:57 amPosted in Bug Fixes by Vlad on December 4, 2020

 3. Use Apple Charger

-The Liquid Detected in Lightning Connector error is most frequently reported by users that charge their iPhone with aftermarket chargers.
+The Liquid Detected in Lightning Connector error is most frequently reported by users that charge their iPhone or iPad with aftermarket chargers.

-Fact: This could be Apple’s gentle way of forcing users to use only genuine Apple products.
-Does the liquid-detection alert disappear if you’re using an original Cupertino-designed charger?
+Fact: This could be Apple’s move to encourage users to use only genuine Apple products.
+Does the liquid-detection alert disappear if you’re using an original charger?

-If the Liquid Detected in Lightning Connector popup is triggered o an iPhone 12 model.
+If the Liquid Detected in Lightning Connector popup is triggered on an iPhone 12 model.
 You have the option to switch for wireless charging.
 You do need a MagSafe charger for this though.

 Fact: MagSafe charging is also the way to go if water presence is actually confirmed and the warning isn’t just a false alarm.
 Place your iPhone in a dry environment, with low humidity to allow the Lightning port to dry out before attempting to charge again.